synthona/synthona-help/README.md

 Help Page
 ---------

 Hello there!
 Welcome to the help page!
 This is where you can get the help you need, so you can rest easy.
 Allow me to explain exactly what is going on here.
 First things first, you are on the help page!
-It's a nice place to hang out.
-There's all kinds of wonderful things you learn while you are here!
+It's a nice place to hang out!

 Keyboard Shortcuts
 ------------------